2i2c-org/docs/support.md

 1. [Install age](https://github.com/FiloSottile/age#installation) on your computer.
    On a Mac, if you are using `homebrew`, you can simply `brew install age`.
-On Linux, your package emanager should have `age`, and on Windows you can find binaries to download [from the releases page](https://github.com/FiloSottile/age/releases).
+On Linux, your package manager should have `age`, and on Windows you can find binaries to download [from the releases page](https://github.com/FiloSottile/age/releases).
 See [all installation options](https://github.com/FiloSottile/age#installation)
 2. Run `age -e -r age1mmx8hfzalmn3tmpryrfvcud5vyfakxdfqe683r40qkr6pjd2ag6s72cat5 -a` on